Skip to main content

 Macronutrients: Fueling the Body

 Macronutrients are nutrients required by the body in large amounts to provide energy and maintain its structural and functional integrity.
+The three primary macronutrients are carbohydrates, proteins, and fats.

 Carbohydrates: Carbohydrates are the body's primary energy source, forming glucose for the brain, central nervous system, and muscles.
 Health authorities recommend 45-65% daily caloric intake, mainly from whole grains, vegetables, fruits, and legumes, for overall health and satiety.